 Configure Storage account

 First, you need to make sure that your storage account is configured correctly.
-When you deploy a storage account in Azure, by default secure transfer is Enabled and TLS Version is set to a minimum 1.2.
+When you deploy a storage account in Azure, by default secure transfer is Enabled and TLS Version is set to a minimum of 1.2.
 So nothing to change here.

 Next, you want to configure your storage account to allow access only from the virtual network and the subnet (e.g. AppGW-Subnet) where Application Gateway is deployed.